Phone 1800 444 396

 Information for QuickSuper clearing house users

-Watch our webinar recordings to learn what’s changing and use our resources including our factsheet, checklist and frequently asked questions to help you prepare.
+Watch our webinar recording to learn about the changes and use our resources including our factsheet, checklist and frequently asked questions to help you manage Payday Super.

 Making super payments

-• All employers will need to pay super at the same time as wages, based on your usual pay cycle.
+• All employers are now required to pay super at the same time as wages, based on your usual pay cycle.

 • Super funds must receive contributions within 7 business days of payday with all the information needed to allocate to an account.

-• For a new employee or when paying into a new fund for an existing employee, you’ll have up to 20 business days after payday to make their first contribution.
+• For a new employee or when paying into a new fund for an existing employee, you have up to 20 business days after payday to make their first contribution.

 • Funds have 3 business days to allocate the payment or return it if something is missing.